isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 ## Standalone script to retrieve github user mapping (no change to db/github teams)

+If you only want to retrieve the mapping of github login repos to email users, without the associated db/github teams changes, a standalone version of this script can also be run.

 1. Follow steps 1-3 as above.

 2. Populate the `reponames.csv` file with the list of repos, separated by new lines